 (5) possible episode of dissociation and disorientation.

 Typically, the traumatized person is often hyper-vigilant and has sleep problems or insomnia.
 At times, it is difficult to concentrate, to deal with normal life.
-There are difficulties in social, occupational and other important area of daily life and the symptoms last more than a month.
+There are difficulties in social, occupational and another important area of daily life and the symptoms last more than a month.
 Sometimes, they turn to alcohol or drug abuse to escape or become self-destructive without understanding the nature and cause of their reactions.
 They often feel emotionally exhausted.
 Some people despair, feeling permanently affected or can become confused, depressed, doubting their own sense of identity and worth.
 The good news is that over time and with treatment the symptoms may become less intense.

 If you believe that you have some of those symptoms and suffer from a form of trauma or PTSD, it is important that you seek help.
 We recommend that you visit your GP for an assessment for a Mental Health Treatment Plan and a referral in order to obtain a Medicare rebate.

-During the counseling session, we will proceed in a caring manner at your own pace, to help you restore a sense of control and balance.
+During the counselling session, we will proceed in a caring manner at your own pace, to help you restore a sense of control and balance.
 We will explore coping strategies to deal with difficult emotions and triggers that impact your daily life.
 You will not be required to discuss the details of the traumatic event(s) unless you want to or when you want to.
-The first aim, will be to talk and to explore strategies to help you cope and function in your current life situation.
+The first aim will be to talk and to explore strategies to help you cope and function in your current life situation.
 Secondly, if it is comfortable and only, if you wish to, you can discuss the experience at your own pace.
 There are many effective ways to resolve past memories to gain peace and well-being.

 We offer a Mindfulness, Self-Compassion, Compassion-Focused Therapy and Cognitive Behaviour Therapy, all of which are evidence-based approaches to reduce Post-traumatic Stress Disorder.